IADsContainer

 user.Put("unicodePwd", "secret"); // Password

-user.Put("pwdLastSet", 0); // Must Change Password at First Logon
+user.Put("pwdLastSet", 0); // Must change password at logon

-// Save the user to the directory
+// Save the user to the directory.

 user.SetInfo();